sillygoose/sbhistory/README.md

 # sbhistory
-Application to pull Sunny Boy inverter history and send to a InfluxDB 2.x database (InfluxDB 1.8.x is also supported).
-Additional options to model irradiance for a specific location or import irradiance CSV files from a Seaward irradiance meter for checking model accuracy.
+Application to pull Sunny Boy inverter data from one or more inverters and send to a InfluxDB 2.x database (InfluxDB 1.8.x is also supported).
+Additional features allow modeling irradiance for a specific location or import irradiance CSV files from a Seaward irradiance meter for checking model accuracy.

 ## Installation
-Python 3.7 or better is required, you can then install the Python requirements for this application:
+Python 3.9 or better is required, you can then install the Python requirements for this application:
 ```
     git clone https://github.com/sillygoose/sbhistory
     cd sbhistory